Who was Friedrich Nietzsche?

 "Where have we to fix our hopes?
 In New Philosophers - there is no other alternative: in minds strong and original enough to initiate opposite estimates of value, to transvalue and invert 'eternal valuations'" (Beyond Good & Evil section 203)

-Well, he certainly does not think the answer is a return to master morality and purely obeying any and all of our instincts.
+Well, he certainly does not think the answer is a return to Noble morality and purely obeying any and all of our instincts.
 First of all, Nietzsche does not even think this is possible - humans have lived in society too long and are too corrupted by the Christian moral paradigm to go back to living like animals.
-Second, living like animals is ugly!
-The slaves' self-reflection, self-consciousness, and self-torture, Nietzsche says, are what made the human animal beautiful and interesting!
-Without it, there would be no science, no religion, no philosophy, no culture, no art - all things that make human life worth living.
+Second, living like animals is ugly.
+The Ignoble's self-reflection, self-consciousness, and self-torture, Nietzsche says, are what made the human animal beautiful and interesting!
+Without these tendencies, there would be no science, no religion, no philosophy, no culture, no art - all things that make human life worth living.